 The veterinary technician must be knowledgeable in the care and handling of animals, their normal and abnormal life processes, medical and surgical nursing, anesthesiology, diagnostic imaging, and clinical laboratory procedures.

-The AVMA offers consultation on education of veterinary technicians, their utilization, their regulation, and other related matters.
+The AVMA offers consultation on education of veterinary technicians and other related matters.

 The AVMA encourages colleges/schools of veterinary medicine to demonstrate proper veterinary technician utilization for the veterinary students, the economic value of such utilization, and the advantages of effective utilization of veterinary technicians in the delivery of quality veterinary care.
 Cooperation and affiliation between veterinary technology programs and veterinary colleges/schools is encouraged.